gren-lang/registry/README.md

 - CLI auth tightly coupled to email validation.
     - Can't get session token without fetch token/link from the cli initiation and the validation code.
     - Can't get the validation code without validation token/link from the email.
-- CLI auth loosely coupled to where you check your email.
+- CLI auth loosely coupled to where you check your email (clicking validation link in email gives you a code that can be manually entered on the cli)